Redirect to Another Page in jQuery and Javascript

 Output

 Click the above button to redirect to another page using jQuery.
 There is no time delay given in the above example.
-You will be redirected to the another page immediately on button click.
+You will be redirected to another page immediately with button click.

 DOWNLOAD Free jQuery CHEAT SHEET